ShashaankV/irasa_spectrogram/README.md

 Troubleshooting:

-If it fails to install then try upgrading pip.
+If pip fails to install then try upgrading pip.
 Alternatively you can download the source code and add to your path.
-Note this does not ensure that the other library requirements are installed.
+Note using the source code directly, does not ensure that the other library requirements are installed.

 ## Usage